 \subsection{Temporal compression}

-As stated before, due to the very short timescale of the output intensity pattern, it is difficult to experimentally measure temporal compression at an output spot directly.
-However, we can use our numerical model and simulate time-domain wavefront shaping with it.
-Fig. \ref{fig:sim_timetrace}(a) shows a magnification of the modeled nonlinear intensity both before and after time-domain wavefront shaping.
-The linear intensity over a time period of \SI{4}{\ps} in the highlighted regions for both cases is shown in Fig. \ref{fig:sim_timetrace}(b).
+As stated before, due to the multimode nature and very short timescale of the output intensity pattern, it is difficult to experimentally measure temporal compression at an output spot directly.
+However, we can use our numerical simulation and perform time-domain wavefront shaping with it.
+Fig. \ref{fig:sim_timetrace}(a) shows a magnification of the simulated nonlinear intensity both before and after time-domain wavefront shaping.
+For a time trace analysis, we choose two 5-by-5 pixel regions ($\approx$ \SI{1.5}{\um} at the MMF output facet), A and B, which are highlighted by the solid squares.
+The (normalized) average linear intensity in these square regions over a time period of \SI{4}{\ps}, both before and after optimization, is shown in Fig. \ref{fig:sim_timetrace}(b).
 Before optimization, both regions show a random and broad distribution of light in time, which is expected due to the random phase-shifts of the frequencies that are present at the spots.
 After optimizing in region A, however, region B still shows a similar trace but region A now shows a high and narrow pulse of light.
-This confirms the idea we sketched in Fig. \ref{fig:sketch}, namely that both spots have an independent temporal response, which can be selectively compressed by finding the corresponding optimal input pulse shapes.
+This confirms the idea we sketched in Fig. \ref{fig:sketch}, namely that both spots have an independent temporal response, which can be selectively compressed by finding the corresponding optimal input pulse shape.